Animation Framework

 Content/Locomotion

-- Using the Lyra Framework as a base
+- Uses the Lyra framework as a base.

 - Latent montage handling